 What's going on with the inventory at Whirlpool?
 I chart the details below for both quarterly and 12-month periods.

 Let's dig into the inventory specifics.
-On a trailing-12-month basis, raw materials inventory was the fastest-growing segment, up 21.1%.
-On a sequential-quarter basis, finished goods inventory was the fastest-growing segment, up 7.2%.
-Although Whirlpool shows inventory growth that outpaces revenue growth, the company may also display positive inventory divergence, suggesting that management sees increased demand on the horizon.
+On a trailing-12-month basis, raw materials inventory was the fastest-growing segment, up -0.9%.
+On a sequential-quarter basis, finished goods inventory was the fastest-growing segment, up -5.4%.
+Whirlpool seems to be handling inventory well enough, but the individual segments don't provide a clear signal.
+Whirlpool may display positive inventory divergence, suggesting that management sees increased demand on the horizon.

 Foolish bottom line

 When you're doing your research, remember that aggregate numbers such as inventory balances often mask situations that are more complex than they appear.
 Even the detailed numbers don't give us the final word.
 When in doubt, listen to the conference call, or contact investor relations.
 What at first looks like a problem may actually signal a stock that will provide the market's best returns.
 And what might look hunky-dory at first glance could actually be warning you to cut your losses before the rest of the Street wises up.

 I run these quick inventory checks every quarter.
 To stay on top of the inventory story at your favorite companies, just use the handy links below to add companies to your free watchlist, and we'll deliver our latest coverage right to your inbox.